 We found 4 ear, nose and throat specialists who accept Viant near Long Beach, CA.

-Dr. Keith Hurvitz practices pediatric plastic and reconstructive surgery and otolaryngology (ear, nose, and throat) in Long Beach, CA. Dr. Hurvitz studied medicine at the University of Southern California (USC), Keck School of Medicine.
-He completed his residency training at Los Angeles County+USC Medical Center.
-His areas of expertise include the following: eyelid surgery, thigh lift, and tummy tuck (abdominoplasty).
-His average patient rating is 5.0 stars out of 5.
-Dr. Hurvitz is an in-network provider for Anthem, Blue Cross/Blue Shield, Coventry, and more.
-He has received the following distinction: Southern California Super Doctors.
-Dr. Hurvitz (or staff) is conversant in Spanish and French.
-He is affiliated with Miller Children's & Women's Hospital Long Beach, Los Alamitos Medical Center, and Providence Little Company of Mary Medical Center Torrance.
-New patients are welcome to contact his office for an appointment.
+Dr. Keith Hurvitz is a physician who specializes in pediatric plastic and reconstructive surgery and otolaryngology (ear, nose, and throat).
+Clinical interests for Dr. Hurvitz include eyelid surgery, thigh lift, and tummy tuck (abdominoplasty).
+He is rated highly by his patients.
+Dr. Hurvitz is in-network for Anthem, Blue Cross/Blue Shield, Coventry, and more.
+After completing medical school at the University of Southern California (USC), Keck School of Medicine, he performed his residency at Los Angeles County+USC Medical Center.
+He has received the distinction of Southern California Super Doctors.
+Dr. Hurvitz (or staff) speaks the following languages: Spanish and French.
+Dr. Hurvitz is professionally affiliated with Miller Children's & Women's Hospital Long Beach, Los Alamitos Medical Center, and Providence Little Company of Mary Medical Center Torrance.
+He welcomes new patients.

 Clinical interests: Dermabrasion, Breast Augmentation, Endoscopic Surgery, Injectable Fillers, Cosmetic Surgery, Breast ...
 (Read more)

-Dr. Nina Yoshpe is an otolaryngologist.
-The average patient rating for Dr. Yoshpe is 4.0 stars out of 5.
-Dr. Yoshpe's areas of expertise include sinuplasty.
-Her professional affiliations include Los Alamitos Medical Center, Torrance Memorial Medical Center, and Long Beach Memorial Medical Center.
-She is an in-network provider for Anthem, Blue Cross/Blue Shield, Viant, and more.
-She graduated from Albert Einstein College of Medicine of Yeshiva University and then she performed her residency at Montefiore Medical Center and a hospital affiliated with Albert Einstein College of Medicine.
-Awards and/or distinctions Dr. Yoshpe has received include Southern California Super Doctors; Top Women Southern California Super Doctors; and Los Angeles Super Doctors.
-Dr. Yoshpe (or staff) speaks the following foreign languages: Hebrew and Spanish.
+Dr. Nina Yoshpe works as a pediatric otolaryngologist.
+Patients rated her highly, giving her an average of 4.0 stars out of 5.
+In Dr. Yoshpe's practice, she is particularly interested in sinuplasty.
+Her hospital/clinic affiliations include Los Alamitos Medical Center, Torrance Memorial Medical Center, and Long Beach Memorial Medical Center.
+Anthem, Blue Cross/Blue Shield, and Viant are among the insurance carriers that Dr. Yoshpe takes.
+She graduated from Albert Einstein College of Medicine of Yeshiva University.
+For her professional training, Dr. Yoshpe completed residency programs at Montefiore Medical Center and a hospital affiliated with Albert Einstein College of Medicine.
+Her distinctions include: Southern California Super Doctors; Top Women Southern California Super Doctors; and Los Angeles Super Doctors.
+Dr. Yoshpe (or staff) speaks the following languages: Hebrew and Spanish.